Christoph Fahlbusch

 Native Design

-Context before action
+Context before input

-Orchestrating the queue
+Making the queue legible

 We redesigned the list view to be state aware.
-We explicitly highlighted "Review requested", and "Pending review".
+We explicitly highlighted "Review requested" and "Pending review".

 Adaptive UI